winx-T/WEATHER_WEB_APP/README.md

 - **Interactive Background**: Uses [Particles.js](https://vincentgarreau.com/particles.js/) to create animated particle effects based on weather conditions (e.g., snowflakes for snow, raindrops for rain).
 - **Responsive Design**: The app is fully responsive and adapts to both mobile and desktop devices.
 - **Custom Weather Icons**: Custom icons and animations are used to visually represent different weather conditions.
+- **Contact Us Form**: Allows users to contact the app team directly via a form.
+The form includes fields for the user's name, email, and message.
+Upon submission, the message is sent to the team through [Formspree](https://formspree.io).

 ## Technologies Used